jvdneut/nango-sync/docs/docs/nango-deploy/oss-limitations.md

 # Limitations of Nango Open Source

-Nango Open Source has some limitations compared to Nango Cloud.
-Please take them into consideration before using Nango Open Source in production:
+To keep the setup of the Nango open source version simple we have made some choices that may not be ideal for production.
+Please take them into consideration before using it in production:
-- Transient storage due to Docker (updating the Docker image causes configs/credentials loss).
-Connect Nango to a production DB to mitigate.
+- The database is bundled in the docker container with transient storage.
+This means that updating the Docker image causes configs/credentials loss.
+We recommend that you connect Nango to a production DB that lives outside the docker setup to mitigate this.
-- No default encryption of the credentials
+- Credentials are not encrypted at rest and stored in plain text
-- No default authentication
+- No authentication by default
-- No default SSL access
+- No SSL setup by default
-- No auto-scaling and auto-updates

-Please consider using [Nango Cloud](cloud.md) in production to mitigate these limitations and benefit from additional features.
+- The setup is not optimized for scaling
+- Updating the provider templates requires an update of the docker containers

+These limitations do not apply to [Nango Cloud](cloud.md).